Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 For input you can use `ink`'s `useInput` callback.
 One thing to note is that, because using `useInput` will set the standard input to raw mode, if you will have to pass `exitOnCtrlC: false` to the `render` function so that `ink` won't handle the Ctrl+C input and instead leave that to you.
-This flag should be used in conjunction with the `handleCtrlC` utility function that will take take or handing the `Ctrl+C` input for you.
+This flag should be used in conjunction with the `handleCtrlC` utility function that will handle the `Ctrl+C` input for you.

 ### Components that deal with async functions

 React doesn't really allow you to call async functions inside the body of a component as `render` should be pure and all side effects should be wrapped in `useEffect`.
-Because it's very common to pass async functions to components we've added a `useAsyncAndUnmount` hook that will execute your function in a `useEffect` hook and appropiately unmount ink if the function resolve or rejects.
+Because it's very common to pass async functions to components we've added a `useAsyncAndUnmount` hook that will execute your function in a `useEffect` hook and appropriately unmount ink if the function resolves or rejects.
 From the outside, using this hook will make sure that in case of errors `render` will first clean up `ink`'s rendering instance and then will reject with the error that the function rejected with.

 ### Layout system

-One of the great things about using Ink that the output will try to adapt to the user terminal size much like a web page will try to adapt the user browser window size.
+One of the great things about using Ink is that the output will try to adapt to the user terminal size much like a web page will try to adapt the user browser window size.

 Still, to make it easier to create components that visually align together, we've added a layout system made of three columns.